-- In Colorado, school districts generally have to pass bond initiatives to build schools. - Developers are required to provide the land for public schools. - In Douglas County, developers contribute a voluntary "capital fee" for every unit they build. - The capital fees are used to cover growth-related expenses (such as mobile classrooms to expand school capacity or adding school zones/crosswalks). - o Impact fees do not come close to covering the cost of schools (an elementary school is \$60M, a joint middle-high school is \$300M) - Our county supported seven bonds from 1984 to 2006 in order to build neighborhood schools, the last of which was built in 2010.
+- In Colorado, school districts generally have to pass bond initiatives to build schools. - Developers are required to provide the land for public schools or cash in lieu of land. - In Douglas County, developers contribute a voluntary "capital fee" for every unit they build. - The capital fees are used to cover growth-related expenses (such as mobile classrooms to expand school capacity or adding school zones/crosswalks). - These fees do not come close to covering the cost of schools (an elementary school is \$60M, a joint middle-high school is \$300M) - Our county supported seven bonds from 1984 to 2006 in order to build neighborhood schools, the last of which was built in 2010.